NishchayAnand/software-engineering/Java/Spring/Spring Boot/@SpringBootApplication/Notes.md

 # Understanding @SpringBootApplication in Spring Boot

-`@SpringBootApplication` is composite annotation that combines three crucial annotations: `@Configuration`, `@EnableAutoConfiguration`, and `@ComponentScan`.
+`@SpringBootApplication` is composite annotation that combines three crucial annotations:

+1. `@Configuration`
+2. `@EnableAutoConfiguration`
+3. `@ComponentScan`

 This single annotation can be used to set up a Spring Boot application with minimal configuration.

+Here's a sample code using `@SpringBootApplication` annotation.

 ```
 import org.springframework.boot.SpringApplication;